Whittier Fishing Charters

 While the sport fish potential of the Pacific cod has not been fully realized, they are coming of age.
 If you’d like to fill the freezer with some tasty cod fillets, give us a call.

 Prince William Sound Deep Drop Fishing

-Some people call fishing deeper than 600′ “deep drop fishing”, we just call it fishing and we’ve been doing it for a long, long time.
-The deep waters of Prince William Sound and the Gulf of Alaska are probably one of the most untapped sport fisheries in the state.
-If you’re up for something different and an adventure to the abyss, we can take you to monster rockfish, halibut, black cod and possibly a giant squid or sleeper shark.
+Some people call fishing deeper than 600′ “deep drop fishing”.
+We just call it fishing and we’ve been doing it for a long, long time.
+Captain Ted Raynor is undisputedly the father of deep drop fishing in Prince William Sound.
+Ted’s customers were reeling up monsters from the trenches long before two speed and electric reels were even thought of.
+Everyone who fishes deep in PWS learned something from Ted and we’ve taken it to the next level.
+The deep waters of Prince William Sound and the Gulf of Alaska are one of the most untapped sport fisheries in the state.
+If you’re up for something different, we can take you on an adventure to the abyss for behemoth rockfish, halibut, black cod and possibly a giant squid or a sleeper shark.

-Keep in mind that one fish can easily top 400 pounds, leaving you with an overabundance of meat.
-Taking turns reeling in a shark is more than enough adventure for the responsible fisherman!
-Sharks that are kept will be processed and iced immediately to insure their quality for the table.
+Salmon sharks can easily top 400 pounds and leave you with an overabundance of meat.
+Sharks that are kept will be processed and iced immediately to ensure their quality for the table.

-Rates: Call for information & pricing (Four person minimum); Full Day
+Rates: Call for information, dates, & pricing.
+Full Day exclusive only.

 WHAT DO I NEED TO BRING?

-On the day of your charter, you will need to bring:
+On the day of your charter, be sure to have:

 Looking for more photos?
 Please visit our Gallery page…